 When you reach your 55th birthday (it is intended that the minimum pension age will increase to 57 from 2028) you’re free to start withdrawing money from your SIPP, without the need to retire from work.

-You can usually take up to 25% of the value of your pot tax free and the rest of your withdrawals will be taxed as income.
+You can usually take up to 25% of the value of your pot tax free - within the previously mentioned limit - and the rest of your withdrawals will be taxed as income.
 This is known as flexi-access drawdown or UFPLS (uncrystallised funds pension commencement lump sum!!).

 Alternatively, you can use some or all your pension to provide you with an annuity, or a guaranteed income for life.

 SIPPs are not suitable for everyone.
 Many of the benefits are achievable through a basic Personal Pension which may come at a lower cost and simplified administration.
 SIPPs are more suitable for those who want the greatest flexibility in how they access their pension at retirement, people with larger pension savings and/or specific investment objectives.

 If you’re not comfortable choosing and managing your investments, you should seek financial advice on the best pension options to suit your needs.

 You can’t just choose a number of investments today and forget about them for 20 years.
 They need to be constantly monitored to make sure you’re on track to meet your retirement goals.

 Beyond investments, thought should always be given to what happens to your pension when you are no longer here.
 The flexibility on death afforded by a SIPP can be very useful in passing on wealth to future generations.

 Well yes and no depending on the flexibility you require.

 Providers charge in several different ways and it is often difficult to compare like for like.
 Moreover, the most cost-effective provider for you will largely depend on the size of your pension fund and how you want to invest it.